← Back to Home

 Choose ETFs with daily trading volume and tight bid-ask spreads.
 This makes buying and selling easier without significant price impact.

-Building a Dividend ETF Portfolio
+Example Dividend ETF Portfolio Allocations

 • 40% - NZ Dividend ETF (DIV) - Home bias, imputation credits